Invariance principle in dynamical systems: Cocycles

 \subsection{Smooth Cocycles}

-Theorem \ref{IP-linear} was extended to the non-linear context by \cite{AV-IP}.
-They proved a measurable version that generalizes \cite{ledrappierIP} and can be applied to different non-linear settings.
+Theorem \ref{IP-linear} was extended to the non-linear context in \cite{AV-IP}.
+The authors proved a measurable version that generalizes \cite{ledrappierIP} and can be applied to different non-linear settings.
 Here we state the version for trivial fiber bundles over Anosov maps \cite{AV-IP} and over partially hyperbolic diffeomorphisms \cite{ASV}.